lucalavazza/Simulator-Experiment/README.md

 ## Disclaimer

 This is research code.
-Written by a student.
 I am not a professional software developer and am thus not equipped to make a (more) robust implementation.
 Consequently, things may break.
-If they do please don't get angry.
+If they do, please don't get angry.
 Instead, if you would like to contribute, find things that are broken or have any suggestions for this work, you can open an issue on this repository.